arielchuri/forglory/crystalcastles/crystalcastles.md

 <div markdown="1" class="colstwo">

-gain a wound (roll on table) every time you lose a health die and from some critical hets. level of complication you gain from injury depends on how many health die you have left. injuries may effect other stat dice.
+gain a wound (roll on table) every time you lose a health die and from some critical hits. level of complication you gain from injury depends on how many health die you have left. injuries may effect other stat dice.

 You can use the setting wound table or a character specific table.
-Many monsters and characters have a specific table for the last roll ( 0hp ).
+Many monsters and characters have a specific table for the last roll (0hp).

 </div>